lookit/lookit-docs/docs/source/Technical-Glossary.rst

 any orphaned processes (child processes whose parent processes have been killed).
 All of these programs can interact with each other through shared memory and message passing method.

-Shared memory is easily understood via the Producer, Consumer analogy.
-Imagine you have two processes, a producer process and a consumer process.
-When the producer process creates a good, it will put it in a store where the consumer process can find and consume it.
-This store is shared memory.
+Shared memory is easily understood via the Producer, Consumer scenario.
+Imagine you have two people, a producer and a consumer.
+When the producer creates a good, it will put it in a store where the consumer can find and consume it.
+This store is like shared memory.

 The message passing method utilized communication links to connect two processes and allow them to send messages to each other.
 After a link is established, processes can send messages that contain a header and a body.
 The header contains